nexxtmission/functions.store-learning/functions/getShippingRatesFromShipEngine/README.md

 You can use this function to obtain calculated real-time shipping rates across global carriers using [ShipEngine](https://www.shipengine.com/).

-> Rates estimation is not exact as they may not include things like insurance amount, fuel surcharges, customs charges, or other carrier fees.
+> Rate estimates are not exact quotes as they may not include things like insurance amount, fuel surcharges, customs charges, or other carrier fees.

 ### Prerequisites